pdelboca/pdelboca.github.io/content/writings/2023/06/02/ai-your-industry-is-too-scary.md

+title: ai: your industry is too scary!

-# People are starting to be afraid of Artificial Intelligence.
+### People are starting to be afraid of Artificial Intelligence.

 I sometimes find myself rewatching this old talk by Maciej Ceglowski: [Haunted by Data](https://www.youtube.com/watch?v=GAXLHM-1Psk) and I'm always finding it insightful and relevant.
 With the latest news and whispers that AI is coming for all of our jobs I cannot stop thinking in one of his slides: Your industry is too scary!